Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

 ## Prerequisites

-- The shared infrastructure must already be deployed.
-The `soundscape-diags`, `soundscape-shared`, and the `prd2` and `tst` DNS zones / Front Door endpoints (per [Adding DNS zones and endpoints](/docs/infradeploy.md#adding-dns-zones-and-endpoints)) must all exist before any of the iOS deploy scripts will work.

 - General prerequisites are described in the [infrastructure deployment document](/docs/infradeploy.md), and you should follow those, including in particular:

     - Making sure that the diags infrastructure has been deployed.

     - Making sure that quotas have been set.

+    - Creating the two RGs `soundscape-diags` and `soundscape-shared`.

+    - Creating the `prd2` and `tst` Front Door endpoints and DNS records.

 ## Deploying in Azure